ntphuc0101/Predict-Customer/README.md

 ## Files and data description
 Overview of the files and data present in the root directory.
-These dataset is downloaded from Kaggle, and its name is Credit Card customers.
-Churn_library.py - churn customer analysis

-Churn_script_logging_and_testing.py - testing functions from churn_library.py

-Data folder - Credit Card customers

-Images - output images

-Logs - logging files

-Models - model files
+These dataset is downloaded from Kaggle, and its name is Credit Card customers. churn_library.py - churn customer analysis churn_script_logging_and_testing.py - testing functions from churn_library.py data folder - Credit Card customers images - output images logs - logging files models - model files

-Running Files
+## Running Files

-There are several steps to run this projects:
+There are several steps to run this projects -  #git and #conda:
 #git - for git clone link to cloning projects
 #conda - for activating environment

-1. Clone repository from github
+1.Clone repository from github

 Git clone

-2. Create a conda environment
+2.Create a conda environment

 python -m pip install -r requirements_py3.8.txt

-3. Activate the conda environment
+3.Activate the conda environment

 conda activate env